Cudi7/Cudi7/README.md

 ## I'm an aspiring Junior Web Developer (I think..), Father (that's 97% sure), Wellness Enthusiast, and even though I never play anything, a hardcore Gamer!!

 - 🌱 I’m currently self-learning everything since June of 2020
-- 👀 I’m interested in getting to the moon ASAP
 - 👯 I’m looking to collaborate with other developers to improve my skills
 - 🥅 2022 Goals: Land a developer related job with an awesome learning experience project
 - ⚡ Fun fact: I love to play guitar (not that funny though)